 Mr Vink said that questions had already been raised about the fact that ING was submitting a bundle of proposals.
 The reason was that this was the outcome of the Corporate Governance review and concerned a combination of rules and arrangements embedded in the articles of association that could only be seen in relation to one another.
 It was a balanced proposal with more and less attractive elements for stakeholders, including the shareholders.
 In its response to the Corporate Governance Code, ING had said it would put proposals addressing amendments to the law on the agenda separately.
-ING had done that: the amendment for the European Bank Recovery and Resolution Directive ("BRRD") was a separate agenda item for this Annual General Meeting.
-Therefore, there was the possibility to vote separately on other related proposals.
+ING had done that: the amendment for the European Bank Recovery and Resolution Directive ("BRRD") was a separate agenda item for this General Meeting.
+There was, therefore, room to vote separately on other related proposals.